Key highlights

 Projection-based AR allows shoppers to visualize how products will look in their homes before buying.
 It enables 3D product projections directly into the user’s physical space.

 Take Wayfair, for example.
-It View in Room app feature allows consumers to see how furniture and decor options look in their homes.
+The View in Room app feature allows consumers to see how furniture and decor options look in their homes.

 5. Leverage a multichannel sales strategy

 You might be missing out on massive selling opportunities.
 Relying on a single sales channel may limit your potential revenue and customer reach.
-In fact, retailers don’t take advantage of multiple channels miss out on up to 30% of sales.
+In fact, retailers who don’t take advantage of multiple channels miss out on the sales number largely.

 Channels you can investigate include an eCommerce store, online marketplaces, SMS, mobile apps, social media and physical stores.
 For instance, physical stores allow you to sell to local consumers who prefer the in-store experience.